Machine learning for in-situ composition mapping in a self-driving magnetron sputtering system: Methods

 To efficiently learn the parameter space in a minimum number of experiments, three different ways of restricting the ($P_{Zr}$, $p_{Ar}$) search space and choosing the initial training points were studied. \textbf{Case 1: }The naive case, with quasi-random (Sobol) sampled initial points, from the complete search space. \textbf{Case 2: }Sobol sampling of initial points, while restricting the search space by setting $p_{Ar}$ to a minimum of 4 mTorr.
 This avoids the sudden drop-off in deposition rate due to plasma quenching. \textbf{Case 3: }Pre-defined initial points, taking the 4 corner points and the centre point in ($P_{Zr}$, $p_{Ar}$), and restricting the search space like in Case 2.
 This is motivated by the desire to span the entire input space, and is reliable because similar behaviour for any target is expected, i.e., the same physical processes are occurring with quantitative rather than qualitative differences.
 Thus, predefining the initial points is a potentially pragmatic way to reduce the training budget.

 For each target, single-source experiments were performed to train individual models, following the procedure in Figure \ref{fig:AL_flow}.
 In real time, we only learn the deposition rate $\dot{m}$ in \eqref{fig:flux_model} from the QCM sensor located closest to the target, since this gives the strongest and most stable signal.
 From a physical perspective the deposition rate measured by all sensors should exhibit similar behaviour due to a common flux source.
 Therefore, the data points acquired for one sensor can also inform models for the others enabling rate predictions.
-After we have obtained one model per sensor and metal source, the deposition rates predicted by each are added together to predict co-sputter processes.
+Note that the other two models are not used during active learning.
+Since the sputter flux model described in Section \ref{sec:flux_model} needs the deposition rate from all sensors, the additional models are used to obtain deposition rate predictions, which could be done offline after all experiments are performed.

-To evaluate the model performance, we calculate the root mean square error (RMSE) at each iteration.
-RMSE is given by
+To evaluate the model performance, we calculate the root mean square error ($E_\text{RMS}$) at each iteration. $E_\text{RMS}$ is given by

 where $y$ and $\hat{y}_i$ are the observations respectively predictions, using our grid dataset.
 To quantify how well the active learning process performs, we use the enhancement factor in terms of $E_\text{RMS}$ \citep{rohr2020benchmarking}, defined by